 LA max assigned level means an assigned level which, measured as an LA Slow value, is not to be exceeded at any time.

-(2) For the purposes of paragraph (a) of the definition of highly sensitive area in subregulation (1), a building, or a part of a building, that is inhabited in contravention of the Health Act 1911 section 136 or 144, or any other enactment relating to the use of buildings for human habitation, is taken not to be used for a noise sensitive purpose.
+(2) For the purposes of paragraph (a) of the definition of highly sensitive area in subregulation (1), a building, or a part of a building, that is inhabited in contravention of the Health (Miscellaneous Provisions) Act 1911 section 136 or 144, or any other enactment relating to the use of buildings for human habitation, is taken not to be used for a noise sensitive purpose.

 (3) The assigned level for all premises is to be determined by reference to Table 1.